fishsizeproject/Course-MLforImageProcessing/index.md

 The course is led by Catarina Silva (Nature Research Centre, Lithuania) and Asta Audzijonyte (Nature Research Centre, Lithuania & University of Tasmania, Australia).

 Participation is free.
-If you are interested in this course and would like to continue receiving information about it, please contact us at info@fishsizeproject.org or comment below.
+If you are interested in this course and would like to continue receiving information about it, please contact us at info@fishsizeproject.org